Random Ising chain in transverse and longitudinal fields: Strong disorder RG study: SDRG calculations

 \subsubsection{Strong-coupling decimation}

-In this case, the largest local term in the Hamiltonian is a coupling, say $\Omega=2 J_i$, connecting sites $i$ and $i+1$ and the two-site Hamiltonian is given by:
+In this case, the largest local term in the Hamiltonian is a coupling, say $\Omega=J_i$, connecting sites $i$ and $i+1$ as illustrated in figure~\ref{fig_0}, and the two-site Hamiltonian is given by:

 The spectrum of $\hat{H}_{cp}$ contains four levels.
-We omit the two higher levels, which corresponds to a merger of the two strongly coupled sites into a spin cluster in the presence of a (renormalized) transverse field $\tilde{\Gamma}$ and a longitudinal field $\tilde{h}$ .
-The magnetic moment of the cluster is given by $\tilde{\mu}=\mu_i+\mu_{i+1}$, where the magnetic moments at the start are $\mu_i=\mu_{i+1}=1$.
+The two higher levels are omitted, which corresponds to a merger of the two strongly coupled sites into a spin cluster in the presence of a (renormalized) transverse field~$\tilde{\Gamma}$ and a longitudinal field $\tilde{h}$.
+The magnetic moment of the cluster is given by $\tilde{\mu}=\mu_i+\mu_{i+1}$, where the initial magnetic moments are $\mu_i=\mu_{i+1}=1$.
 The remaining two lowest energy levels are given by second-order degenerate perturbation method as the eigenvalues of the matrix: